Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 Possible arguments against this idea:
 * An annotation is used to change compiler output in a significant way (though annotations that affect compiler output already exist)
+* There are cases where the reuse of the same syntax is a problem (again, see *Deprecation* section)

 The *new behaviour* would be defined as such:
 * The DE, following the `by` keyword, is evaluated on every invocation of a delegated method.